-I saw a news story yesterday about a high school football player in Louisiana who was breaking all kinds of school records in football.
-He’s a 5’6″ 198lb running back named Joshua Bickham who is, wouldn’t you know it, also a powerlifter.
+I saw a news story recently about a high school football player in Louisiana who was breaking all kinds of school records in football.
+He’s a 5’6″ 198lb running back named Joshua Bickham who is, wouldn’t you know it, also a power lifter.

 - Bench presses 420lbs

 - Squats 660lbs

 “(Bickham) is just incredible,” head lifting coach John Burford told The Times-Picayune.
 “He has an absolute God-given gift.
 He’s really humble about it, and he comes to practice every day to push himself.
 Man, I guess he makes me look good.”

 With a frame that strong and powerful you’d think he’d have trouble moving on the football field, but that’s certainly not the case.
 Click here to watch Bickham’s combination of speed and power on the gridiron.

 There’s a misconception still going around, especially in the smaller towns and cities that muscle will make you slow.
 Watch the video again if you didn’t watch it the first time.
 If you want to win at the highest levels in football, you MUST have a top notch strength and conditioning program that ALL of the kids participate in.
 The mental toughness that your players will get from doing 10 sets of 10 reps with 275lbs + on the barbell squat will set them up for warrior status in the 4th quarter when the game is on the line.

 One of the first football players who used strength training to dominate other teams was Billy Cannon (From Wikipedia):